Meteor-Community-Packages/meteor-autocomplete/README.md

  - Multiple collection matching with different tokens and fields
  - Fully live and reactive Meteor template rendering of list items
  - Automatically positioned above or below text
+ - Mouse or keyboard interaction with autocomplete menu

 Meteor's client-side data availability makes this dynamic, full-fledged autocomplete widget possible.
 Use it in chat rooms, comments, other messaging systems, or whatever strikes your fancy.